joboog/r2ogs6/JOSS/paper.md

 ## Sensitivity Analysis of the Theis' Problem

-Here, we will set up an model ensemble to visualize the sensitivity of the water level lowering to changes in the material specific parameter called `storage`.
+Here, we will set up an ensemble of models to visualize the sensitivity of the water level lowering to changes in the material specific parameter called `storage`.

 The variable that corresponds to the water level is the `pressure` in the water, which increases with depth.
-So changes in `storage` will induce changes in the `pressure` gradient around the well.
+So changes in `storage` will induce changes in the evolution of the `pressure` gradient around the well.

-At first, load required libraries.
+At first, load the required libraries.
 ```r
 library(r2ogs6)
 library(ggplot2)